Delaware Paralegal Career and Salary Guide

 How to Become a Paralegal in Delaware

 Since there are no requirements for Delaware paralegal certification, candidates may take a variety of paths to a paralegal career.
-Many paralegals start out as legal document preparers or legal secretaries before moving up the career ladder.
-However, the majority of paralegals have a combination of education and experience, which may include internships through one of the numerous Delaware paralegal programs.
-Paralegals may also better prepare themselves through on-the-job training or national or state certification.
+Many paralegals start as legal document preparers or legal secretaries before moving up the career ladder.
+However, most paralegals have a combination of education and experience, which may include internships through one of the numerous Delaware paralegal programs.
+Below are the basic steps to become a paralegal in Delaware:

 1. Earn a degree or certificate in paralegal studies.

-Although Delaware does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a formal education earned at one of the Delaware paralegal programs, which are offered in the form of certificates, associate’s degrees, or bachelor’s degrees.
-Currently, there are five American Bar Association (ABA) approved paralegal programs in Delaware.1 Other paralegal programs are available across the state, ranging from certificate programs to associate’s and bachelor’s degrees.
+Although Delaware does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a formal education earned at one of the Delaware paralegal programs, which are offered in the form of paralegal certificates, legal studies associate’s degrees, or bachelor’s degrees in paralegal studies.
+Delaware has four American Bar Association (ABA) approved paralegal programs.1 Other paralegal programs are available across the state, ranging from certificate programs to associate’s and bachelor’s degrees.

 2. Gain experience.

-On-the-job experience can be gained through internships and job shadowing and is commonly offered as part of paralegal education programs.
+You can gain on-the-job experience through internships and job shadowing, commonly offered during paralegal education programs.
 On-site training is also available at law firms and corporate legal departments throughout the state.
 Some paralegals even start at the entry level as document preparers or legal secretaries.

 3. Seek certification, if desired.

-Although certification is not required to become a paralegal, those who are certified typically stand out among their peers.
+While certification isn’t required, certified paralegals often stand out among their peers.
 You can read more about national options as well as Delaware certification below.

 Paralegal Certification in Delaware

-Delaware defines a paralegal and legal assistant as someone who has the education, training, or work experience to perform legal work under the supervision of an attorney.
-Many Delaware paralegals seek national certification through organizations like the National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals (AAPI).
-These associations offer paralegal certification programs that are widely accepted as the industry standard of professional excellence.
-You can read more about national paralegal certification through our guide Steps to Become a Paralegal
+Delaware defines a paralegal and legal assistant as someone with the education, training, or work experience to perform legal work under the supervision of an attorney.
+Many Delaware paralegals seek national certification through organizations like the National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals Inc. (AAPI).
+These associations offer paralegal certification programs that are widely recognized as the industry standard of professional excellence.
+You can read more about national paralegal certification through our guide Steps to Become a Paralegal.

 Delaware Certification